dotnet/android/Documentation/guides/messages/README.md

 + [XA4309](xa4309.md): 'MultiDexMainDexList' file '{file}' does not exist.
 + [XA4310](xa4310.md): \`$(AndroidSigningKeyStore)\` file \`{keystore}\` could not be found.
 + XA4311: The application won't contain the paired Wear package because the Wear application package APK is not created yet.
 If building on the command line, be sure to build the "SignAndroidPackage" target.
++ [XA4312](xa4312.md): Referencing an Android Wear application project from an Android application project is deprecated.

 ## XA5xxx: GCC and toolchain